eeizodeveloper/abcdelivery-privacy/privacy-policy.md

 <p>This includes sharing:</p>
 <ul>
-<li><p>vendors’ first name, branch name, picture of order uploaded, contact details and pickup and/or dropoff locations with drivers.</p></li>
+<li><p>vendors’ first name, branch name, picture of order uploaded, contact details and pickup and/or dropoff locations with delivery person.</p></li>
 <li><p>order recipients’ first name, delivery address, and order information with the restaurant or merchant and, for order deliveries, with the delivery person.</p></li>
 <li><p>for delivery persons, we may share data with the vendor(s), order recipient(s) and restaurants or merchants, including name; location (before and during trip); contact information.</p></li>
 </ul>